47degrees/github4s/docs/src/main/tut/issue.md

 You can edit a comment from an issue whit the following parameters:

- - the repository coordinates (owner and name of the repository)
+ - the repository coordinates (owner and name of the repository).
- - `id`: The comment id
+ - `id`: The comment id.
- - `body`: The new comment description
+ - `body`: The new comment description.

  To edit a comment: